Iodine Foods: 5 Foods for Thyroid Benefits

-The thyroid needs it to convert the thyroid hormone T4 into more potent T3.
-A conversion vital for nearly all metabolic processes of the body, including testosterone production.
+The thyroid needs it to create the thyroid hormone T4, a hormone vital for nearly all metabolic processes of the body, including testosterone production.

 Lack of iodine in the diet is known of causing hypothyroidism (underactive thyroid gland), this in turn leads to significantly lower metabolic rate and inhibition of testosterone production.

 - Hypothyroidism causes insensitivity towards GnRH in the pituiary gland, which in turns lowers LH release, and slows down testosterone production.

 - Men diagnosed with hypothyroidism are much more likely to have low free-testosterone levels than men with sufficient thyroid hormone production.

 - Treatment with exogenous thyroid hormones on men with underactive thyroids can in some cases more than double T levels.

 Obviously iodine is not the only thing needed for healthy thyroid gland, but it’s the most important micronutrient by far in the creation of thyroid hormones, and deficiency is sure to cause massive problems in the endocrine system.
 Without the presence of iodine, the thyroid gland simply cannot manufacture T3 or T4.

 Without further due, here are your five foods high in iodine:

 Seaweed isn’t a common delicacy in the Western World, at least not to the same extent as in Asia.

 This might also explain why Japanese people average 1-3 mg’s of iodine per day, whereas the average intake in US is only 0,1-0,2 mg’s.

 You see, Asians tend to consume a lot of seaweed, and seaweed is easily the densest food in naturally occurring iodine.